-While you were sleeping, leaders of the “free world” have been actively transforming their financial systems, and now it appears that everybody’s bank account is fair game.
+While you were sleeping, leaders of the “free world” have been actively transforming their financial systems.

 The 15-page report, dated December 10, 2012, was written, according to its executive summary, to address: “the importance of an orderly resolution process for globally active, systemically important, financial institutions (G-SIFIs),” after the 2007 financial crisis.
 Since then the United States and the United Kingdom have been working together to develop resolution strategies that could be applied to their respective largest financial institutions.

 The following comes from page 3, Section 12 and 13 of the report:

 12. Under the strategies currently being developed by the U.S. and the U.K., the resolution authority could intervene at the top of the group.
 Culpable senior management of the parent and operating businesses would be removed, and losses would be apportioned to shareholders and unsecured creditors.
 In all likelihood, shareholders would lose all value and unsecured creditors should thus expect that their claims would be written down to reflect any losses that shareholders did not cover.

 Under both the U.S. and U.K. approaches, legal safeguards ensure that creditors recover no less than they would under insolvency.